agilecrm/rest-api/README.md

 ```
 ### Response:
 - Status 200: Document added successfully and it returns the newly created document as JSON in response.
-- Status 401: Unauthorised. (when the user name and password fields are wrong.)
+- Status 401: Unauthorized (When the username and password provided in the respective fields are incorrect).
 - Status 400: If the input is in wrong format

 ## 9.3 Update a document to a contact:
 ### dev/api/documents
 Method: PUT

-	- Update a new document with link attach.
+	- Update a new document with link attached.
 	- url is mandatory filed.You have to provide link of a file it can be your local or server location.